 The windows shattered and shards of glass embedded themselves in everything in their path.
 Rudek screamed in pain, his voice joining the choir of agony from his collegues.

 "What is going on!?" he screamed and threw himself behind a cupboard.
+He could barely hear his own voice over the roar of the wind.
 The pain was unbearable.
 He stared at his white, collared shirt growing redder with blood.

 But he never got an answer, and his pain would be the least of his problems.
 In a flash, the room was on fire.
-They were on fire.
+The air he breathed was on fire.
 He was on fire.
-The air he breathed was on fire.

 The End of Everything

-Growing from the epicenter of each explosion, creating winds several times more powerful than the strongest hurricane.
+It grew from the epicenter of each explosion, creating winds several times more powerful than the strongest hurricane.
 Infrastructure was no match for this crushing wave of destruction.
 Buildings were ripped apart and fell as if they were made of cards.
-People, vehicles, bridges and even small buildings were thrown away and crushed, like dust in the wind.
+People, vehicles, bridges and even small buildings were thrown away like dust in the wind.

 A mushroom cloud from each explosion rose towards the sky, reaching the world dome 60 kilometers up, darkening the sky and casting the ruins of the once proud cities in shadow.